Many Americans are still reluctant to leave home more than necessary as coronavirus infections continue to spread across the U.S.

 Lower credit card rates

-Even if you usually pay off your credit card balance in full each month, you might need to carry a balance if we end up in a recession or depression.
+Even if you usually pay off your credit card balance in full each month, you might need to carry a balance if the recession drags on.
 As a result, you also might pay a lot of money in interest fees.

 One way to reduce the cost of carrying debt is to ask for a lower rate.
 You might be surprised to discover that you can get a lower APR just by asking.